atomisthq/docs/docs/reference-docs/cli.md

 The Atomist command line is in early internal-use mode.

-## Running the Atomist Shell CLI

-Download the distribution zip and run from the `/bin` directory.
-You may need to make the binary executable.

-If building from source, use `sbt`.
-Type `sbt run` to build and start the shell.
-First, install sbt.
-On OS/X you can do this with `brew install sbt`.
-The sbt build relies on a local Maven repository with access to Atomist Artifactory artifacts.

 ## Concepts

 Each shell session is stateful, maintaining a context of: